Restaurant Marketing Strategy: Filling Your Tables and Building Loyalty

 Retention: Diner has good experience, becomes regular.
 Regular diners are 10x more valuable than one-time guests because they refer and keep coming back.
 Building loyalty is cheaper than constant new customer acquisition.

-Most restaurants optimize discovery (ads, marketing) and neglect the other three.
+Most restaurants optimise discovery (ads, marketing) and neglect the other three.
 They acquire expensive one-time customers instead of building loyal repeaters.
 Restaurants with email marketing to past customers and loyalty programs see 35-50% of new revenue from repeat customers vs. 10-15% for restaurants without systems.

 How Winning Restaurants Market Effectively?

-Step 1: Optimize for Local Discovery
+Step 1: Optimise for Local Discovery

 Your Google Business Profile is your digital storefront.
-Optimize completely: high-quality food photos (professional or well-composed phone photos), clear hours, full address with direction link, reservation/ordering links visible, regular updates (weekly minimum), prompt review responses within 24 hours.
+Optimise completely: high-quality food photos (professional or well-composed phone photos), clear hours, full address with direction link, reservation/ordering links visible, regular updates (weekly minimum), prompt review responses within 24 hours.
 Diners should find you immediately and get all information needed to visit.

 Step 2: Build Social Proof Through Reviews and Ratings